Ethics And The Health Professions:

 Knowledge from the history of medicine and ethics is relevant today when

-third-party administered resource constraint in the doctor-patient
+third-party administered resource constraint in the doctor-patient relationship

-doctor-patient relationships which can continue to function with
+which can continue to function with relative autonomy, and as an authentic

-when facing role conflict and dual agency, and cost and time constraints
+healing relationship, even when facing role conflict and dual agency,

-administered by third parties.
+and cost and time constraints administered by third parties.

 Speaking freely with patients about role conflict, communicating a sense

-of ongoing responsibility, and settling disputes in non-adversarial
+of ongoing responsibility, and settling disputes in non-adversarial settings

-health care settings.
 These include elimination of health care provider "gag" clauses

 and mandating ongoing ethical responsibility to patients by clinical "gatekeepers" subsequent

-to referral and third party providers subsequent to benefit review
+to referral and third party providers subsequent to benefit review decisions.

-decisions.
-Encouraging readily available alternative dispute resolution
+Encouraging readily available alternative dispute resolution pathways

-can be delivered efficiently and ethically.
+efficiently and ethically.

 We can also facilitate applying what we know about ethical principles

-to clinical practice by way of educating practitioners to meet the
+to clinical practice by way of educating practitioners to meet the challenges

-medical education courses in all specialties can be also designed
+courses in all specialties can be also designed to have an ethics component

-to have an ethics component as the rule, rather than the exception.
+as the rule, rather than the exception.